onurcangnc/dir_enum/README.md

 Directory Enumerator is a simple Python script that checks the validity of directories on a web server by sending HTTP requests.
 It reads a list of directories from a file and checks if they exist on the target server.

+**Disclaimer: Use this tool responsibly and at your own risk.**

+This software is provided for educational and informational purposes only.
+The authors and contributors of this tool are not responsible for any misuse, damage, or legal consequences that may arise from its use.

+You are solely responsible for ensuring that your use of this tool complies with all applicable laws and regulations.
+This tool should only be used on systems and resources for which you have explicit permission or legal authorization.

+Please review the [GPL](LICENSE) file for complete details regarding the software's licensing terms.

+Always use this tool in an ethical and responsible manner, respecting the privacy and security of others.
+The authors disclaim any liability for misuse or unauthorized use of this tool.

+By using this tool, you agree to accept all associated risks and responsibilities.

 ![Example run](https://raw.githubusercontent.com/onurcangnc/dir_enum/main/example_run.png)

 ## Prerequisites